Foijer-UMCG/TCGA_exploration_Foijer/README.md

 Scripts for downloading, processing and plotting data from the TCGA/GDC.
 Specifically made in the context of using aneuploidy and matched RNA / genomic data for discovery of gene correlates to aneuploidy and Chromosomal INstability (CIN).

 Made by Alex van Kaam, PhD student.
-README last updated 26-09-2025
+README last updated 30-09-2025

 ## Running the workflow

 Before running the workflow, it is important that you edit any of the required fields in the config.env file.
 The config.env file should be in the same directory as this README.md.
 The most important are:

-1. DATA_DIR: where the data for TCGA is (or will be) downloaded.
-When running on the Aneufinder Desktop, this is already correctly configured.
+1. RUN_NAME\
-2. RUN_NAME: the name of your running.
+    The name of your run.
 Exact instruction for how to format the name can be found in the config.env file.
+2. DATASET_NAME\
+    The name of the TCGA dataset you want the analysis to run on.
+Usually in the form of TCGA-XXXX
+3. GENE_1/2\
-3. GENE_1/2: Which genes you want to use for correlation to aneuploidy.
+    Which genes you want to use for correlation to aneuploidy.
 GENE_1 is required, GENE_2 is optional.
+4. SAMPLES_SELECTED\
+    What kind of samples you want the analysis to run on.
+One of:
+    1. PRIMARY
+    2. METASTATIC
+    3. ALL

-Since we're running this on a desktop with multiple version of R, I ended up hacking together things a little bit to ensure I didn't change any package installs of other R versions on the desktop.
-To run the workflow, you'll need to run the *`run_analysis.sh`* script using a terminal.
-To do so, open a terminal in the directory where this README.md and the `run_analysis.sh` script are located.
-You can then type `./run_analysis.sh` to start Rstudio with the correct version of R.
+Since we're running this on a desktop with multiple version of R, I ended up hacking something together to make sure not to install over other R versions/packages on the desktop.
+To run the analysis, follow these steps:

-Once you've got Rstudio running, navigate to the *`run_analysis.Rmd`* markdown document.
-In the top right of the coding window of Rstudio there's a "run" button.
-Select that, and then press "Run All".
-The keyboard shortcut for this is Ctrl+Alt+R.
+1. Navigate to the directory where `run_analysis.R` is located
+2. Change all the required options in `config.env` - make sure to save when done!
+3. Right click in the folder -\> Open in terminal
+4. Type `./run_analysis.sh` into the terminal
+5. Done!

 ## How metrics are calculated